Skip Navigation

 1. Accredited/Approved School Transfers

-1. For students who transfer into Prince George’s County Public Schools from an accredited/approved school during a marking period, the classroom teacher will average any officially documented grades from the accredited/approved school with grades earned in PGCPS for a similar course to determine a marking period grade.
-These circumstances may require a grade override for which documentation must be on file (see Administrative Procedure 5116).
-PGCPS does not record the final grades from sending elementary or middle schools on the PGCPS student information system with the exception of high school credit courses.
+1. For students who transfer into PGCPS from an accredited/approved school during a marking period, the classroom teacher will average any officially documented grades from the accredited/approved school with grades earned in PGCPS for a similar course to determine a marking period grade.
+These circumstances may require a grade override for which documentation must be on file.
+(See Administrative Procedure 5116) PGCPS does not record the final grades from sending elementary or middle schools on the PGCPS student information system with the exception of high school credit courses.

-2. Students entering PGCPS with marking period grades from an accredited/approved school will receive the grades as earned from the other school system where equivalent grades are available in PGCPS (see Grading Elements).
-PGCPS system personnel cannot alter or make annotation to official records provided by other accredited/approved schools or school systems.
+2. b.
+Students entering PGCPS with marking period grades from an accredited/approved school will receive the grades as earned from the other school system where equivalent grades are available in PGCPS (see Grading Elements above).
+PGCPS personnel cannot alter or make annotation to official records provided by other accredited/approved schools or school systems.
 Parents and students are encouraged to submit the records for each school system attended when providing records to other entities.

 3. Under the direction of the Office of Professional School Counseling, schools will update the records of each student who enters the school system without quarter grades as best they can with the available information.
 It will be the responsibility of the school registrar to request the student records including an official transcript from the sending school.
 The Professional School Counselor will then award grades based on the official transcript review.
-After a thorough search, if no grades can be located then the student may be registered in accordance with Administrative Procedure 5111.
+After a thorough search, if no grades can be located then the student may be registered in accordance with Administrative Procedure 5111 (Registration and Withdrawal of Students).

 4. The N grade may be used for transfer students only when grades cannot be obtained.
 The enrollment date determines the action taken to enter grades for the transfer student (see chart below).
 For any student receiving a final grade of N, the Professional School Counselor must determine if the course should be repeated to meet graduation requirements.
 The final grade N has zero credit value.